eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

     // Register the PcscPlugin with the SmartCardService, get a generic plugin instance in return.
     Plugin plugin = smartCardService.registerPlugin(PcscPluginFactoryBuilder.builder().build());

-    // Get the Calypso card extension service CalypsoExtensionService cardExtension = CalypsoExtensionService.getInstance();

-    // Verify that the extension's API level is consistent with the current service. smartCardService.checkCardExtension(cardExtension);

     // The names of the drives must be adapted to the actual configuration.
     String CARD_READER_NAME = "ASK LoGO 0";
     String SAM_READER_NAME = "Identive CLOUD 2700 R Smart Card Reader 0";